Events and notices

 Lunchtime Workshops for Students with Autism Spectrum Disorder

-Diability Services run a series of lunchtime workshops specifically tailored for students with Autism Spectrum Disorder.
-The following workshops will next be run in Semester 1, 2014:
+Diability Services run a series of lunchtime workshops each semester specifically tailored for students with Autism Spectrum Disorder.
+The following workshops will next be run in Semester 2, 2014 (dates to be confirmed):

 Improving your Organisational Skills and Motivation at University